BDC Hamburger Icon

 What is a reengagement email?

 A reengagement email is a mass email delivered to your list’s least-active subscribers.
-Unlike typical communications in email marketing campaigns, a reengagement email acknowledges the recipient’s reduced recent engagement.
-It also incentivizes the recipient to reengage with your company, hence the title “reengagement email.”
-A reengagement email may be your company’s last resort to reach inactive subscribers.
+Unlike typical email marketing campaign communications, a reengagement email acknowledges the recipient’s lack of recent engagement and encourages them to reconnect with your company.

 How do you develop reengagement email campaigns?